RedisLabs/redis-enterprise-k8s-docs/vault/README.md

 Clarification: when running in Vault mode, all secrets referenced in the Redis Enterprise custom resources are read from Vault instead of from Kubernetes Secrets.
-This includes credentials to access the cluster and databases, certificates, license, credentials to access backup storage targets, LDAP servers, etc.<br> For a full list of secrets that can be specified, please refer to the [`RedisEnterpriseCluster`](../redis_enterprise_cluster_api.md) and [`RedisEnterpriseDatabase`](../redis_enterprise_database_api.md) API reference pages.
+This includes credentials to access the cluster and databases, certificates, license, credentials to access backup storage targets, etc.<br> For a full list of secrets that can be specified, please refer to the [`RedisEnterpriseCluster`](../redis_enterprise_cluster_api.md) and [`RedisEnterpriseDatabase`](../redis_enterprise_database_api.md) API reference pages.